 “Hi Dasha, I’d like to help, this kitchen is incredibly equipped.”

-“You will help coat trout filets, sides are new potatoes and steamed asparagus spears.
-First we cut potatoes in half, then boil for maybe twelve, the last six we will put spears in a colander put over potato pot and steam.
+“You will help coat trout filets, sides are new potatoes and steamed asparagus.
+First boil potatoes, the last few minutes we will put spears in a colander put over potato pot and steam.
 Dessert ees ready, bread pudding, no raisin, we do not anyway care for raisin.”